 The dining room was crowded.
 Filled to the brim.
-All the tables but one were filled out, and the crowd spilled out of the dining area into the hall beyond.
-No one of them spoke, and no one didn’t try to hide their stares.
+All the tables but one were filled, and the crowd spilled out of the dining area into the hall beyond.
+Not one of them spoke, and not one tried to hide their stares.

 The object of everyone’s attention was sitting right across from Maria.
 Despite having on only the ill-fitting clothes that Conta had provided, the golden woman glistened like royalty.